 Top of your agenda is to gain an understanding of the role.
 Among the questions Amanda says you should find out are: What would the candidate’s responsibilities be, why is the job exciting, who would the candidate be working with, and what will a normal day will look like?
 You’ll need this knowledge to advise your hiring manager on writing a job description (or write it yourself, depending on the company) that will attract the right candidates, and to successfully engage candidates during their initial screens.

 4. Get examples

 While you have the hiring manager’s attention, take the opportunity to review both good and bad examples of candidates.
-Go through a few resumes together (if you have any) and source a few candidates on LinkedIn.
+During the recruiter and hiring manager meeting, go through a few resumes together (if you have any) and source a few candidates on LinkedIn.
 This way, you’ll be on the same page about what a promising candidate looks like from day one of your candidate search.

 5. Define the interview process

 Set expectations for the interview process right from the get go.
 Who’s doing the phone screen – the recruiter?
 Hiring manager?
 An individual contributor?
 How long should the interviews be?
 Who’s on the interview panel?
 Who is covering what type of interview?
 Who has the final decision making power?
 These are all questions you need to ask to make sure the process runs smoothly and the candidate has a great experience.